-- Complete a minimum of 30 credit hours and 10 courses. - Courses used in your major cannot also be used for GE requirements. - You must earn a C- or higher in all courses on your major and have a minimum 2.0 grade point average in the major.
+- Complete a minimum of 30 credit hours and 10 courses. - Courses used in your major cannot also be used for GE requirements. - You must earn a C- or higher in all courses on your major and have a minimum 2.0 cumulative grade point average.